suyashcjoshi/micro-bit-serial-data-on-mac/README.md

 ## How to read Serial Data from micro:bit on your Mac OS

-### 1. Write this code in JavaScript tab.
+### 1. Print to the console data that you want to read via serial connection

-Currently it's printing accelerometer data from both x and y axis continuously, feel free to modify as per your needs.
+Sample code below prints accelerometer data from both x and y axis continuously, feel free to modify as per your needs.

 ```
 basic.forever(function () {